Our 50s Kitchen Renovation - The Final Wrap Up

 Vintage Inspiration & Decor:

 When we moved into our first house 13 years ago, one of the many things we loved about the house was the kitchen.
-It was also probably one of the reasons we were able to get the place, because anyone else would have had to rip it out and replace it with from scratch.
+It was also probably one of the reasons we were able to get the place, because anyone else would have had to rip it out and replace it entirely.
 The house itself was built in 1886, but the kitchen had been done in the mid '50s.
 The kitchen had this terrible salmon on top of brown paintjob, an asbestos tile floor which was cracking and chipping, 30 year old stove and washing machine (not dish washer, you know, for clothes), and a sink base which was a mismatched size made with melamine and plastic handles straight out of the ‘80s or '90s.

 What we loved about it though were the cool steel cabinets.
 All of the cabinets and countertops except those in the sink base were steel, with crazy shiny curved trim and kick ass boomerang shaped handles.
 As we moved in, we immediately and hurriedly painted the room, and re-decorated what we could, but basically we settled into a cramped kitchen, using our clothes washer and dryer as ad-hoc food prep space as we dreamed about someday fixing things up the Right Way.